Machx/Zangetsu/ReadMe.md

 ## What does Zangetsu mean? ##

 Zangetsu ( 斬月 ) is Japanese and means Slaying Moon.
 The inspiration for the name for this project comes from the Japanese Anime Bleach.
-Specifically a character called Ichigo Kurosaki and his zanpakutō ((斬魄刀) literally "soul-cutter sword").
+Specifically a character called Ichigo Kurosaki and his zanpakutō ( 斬魄刀 literally "soul-cutter sword" ).
 It is a sword that takes many shapes.
 In the same way I intend this framework to do the same.

 ## Where is the Documentation ##
 There is Doxygen support in the framework.
 All you need to do is download Doxygen and generate the documentation from the Doxyfile

-## How do i use Zangetsu? ##
-The way Zangetsu is structured you need to have Zangetsu in the same directory as the project you are using it with.
-I have a projects directory that the framework is in with all my projects.
-Additionally it's best that you change Xcode to build to a shared build directory and then drag (from finder) the Zangetsu.xcodeproj file into the source list in Xcode on the project that you whish to use the framework in.
-The Cocoa project you use it with must be 64 bit and using Garbage Collection (gc).

 ## Where do I report bugs? ##
 File issues in the issue section on the github project.

+## I need to use Zangetsu on 10.6 Snow Leopard ##
+Download the [Zangetsu 10.6 SDK Snapshot](https://github.com/downloads/Machx/Zangetsu/Machx-Zangetsu-10_6.zip) and feel free to use it within the terms of the MIT License.
+Alternatively you may fork the project and revert it to the last commit before settings where updated for 10.7 which is commit 4c1feb41487720d4ae8101796d5cc8f88b542668 on the master branch.

 ## Zangetsu Licence ##
 Zangetsu is licensed under the MIT license